-ON1 HDR 2020 supports a number of additional file types that can be used in the Edit module.
+ON1 HDR 2021 supports a number of additional file types that can be used in various locations within the app.
 These files are called Extras, and the file types include:

-- Presets for use within the Edit module. - Borders than can be imported and used in Layers. - Textures that can be imported and used in Layers. - Look-up tables (LUTs) for use with Effects' LUTs filter.
+- Presets for use within the Develop, Effects and Local Adjustments. - Borders than can be imported and used in Layers. - Textures that can be imported and used in Layers. - Look-up tables (LUTs) for use with Effects' LUTs filter. - Custom brush shapes for use in Local Adjustments layers.